November 18, 2015:

 “It was a great response and a true representation of what Saint John has to offer – and what truly is a Saint Johner’s opinion of the top attraction in the area,” said Mike Belliveau, President of Hospitality Saint John.
 Other attractions that received a high volume of recognition from the public were Rockwood Park, Uptown Saint John, and the City Market.

-“We are honored to be recognized amongst such excellent attractions in the city,” said Kelly Honeyman, Chief Naturalist, J.D.
+“We are honoured to be recognized amongst such excellent attractions in the city,” said Kelly Honeyman, Chief Naturalist, J.D.
 Irving, Limited.
 “This award is a tribute to the hard work of the Irving Nature Park staff.
 We continue to work hard for Saint Johners and visitors alike to maintain and improve the park."

 Most recently, the park opened its newest feature, the Children's Forest, complete with two large cedar hedge mazes and a playground for children and their families.